joshuahwfwEE/master_axi/README.md

 1 only process 1 transaction and waiting its response while 2 process multiple transaction.

-###### notice that increasing the number of transaction outstanding will beware #############
+###### notice that using bursting will increasing the number of transaction outstanding, something should beware #############

-1.  deal with burst addressing and length calculations. brust types: Fixed Address:
+1. Deal with burst addressing and length calculations.
+    Burst types: Fixed Address:
     If the burst is to or from a fixed address, the maximum allowed burst length is limited to 16 beats.
     Each beat represents a single data transfer of the specified data width

-    brust types: Incremental Addressing:
+    Burst types: Incremental Addressing:
-    If the address increments within the burst, larger burst lengths are permitted, with a maximum burst length of 256 beat.
+    If the address increments within the burst, larger burst lengths are permitted, with a maximum burst length of 256 beat are allowed.

-Bursts to or from a fixed address can be no longer than 16 beats in length.
-If the address increments, however, bursts of 256 beats are allowed.
-Bursts are not allowed to cross 4kB boundaries.

-what is the axi 4k boundry:
-each axi brust can not over 4kB, because the minimum page size of axi slave is 4kB
-the reason is if a single axi brust that is over than 4kB, it may access across different slaves ( because all slave is 4k/1k aligned)
+2. Bursts are not allowed to cross 4kB boundaries. what is the axi 4kB boundaries: " each axi brust can not over 4kB, because the minimum page size of axi slave is 4kB " the reason is if a single axi brust that is over than 4kB, it may access across different slaves ( because all slave is 4k/1k aligned)

-ex: if a single axi brust address to slave A and its brust size across to slave B, what is the expected behavior?
+    question: if a single axi brust address to slave A and its brust size across to slave B, what is the expected behavior?
-only slave A receive the adress and control message while slave B can't, and then A should resp but B should not resp to master, it will cause the brust transfer fail.
+         ans: only slave A receive the adress and control message while slave B can't, and then A should resp but B should not resp to master, it will cause the brust transfer fail.

+    example1:
             if you have the base address like:
               32’h44a001000, 32’h44a02000, 32’h44a03000…

-it is a 4k align address assignment. because the address [31:12] is the same which means that they are in the same page, the axi brust size should not exceed 4096 bytes
+    they are all 4k align address assignment.
+    because the address [31:12] is the same which means that they are in the same page, the axi brust size should not exceed 4096 bytes.

+    example2:
+            if a read operaion: mrd 0x44a12000 fff,  it can use a single transaction with brusting length 4096 data beats for complete this request.

+    example3:
+            if a read operaion: mrd 0x44a12000 1fff,  it will use 2 single transaction with each brusting length 4096 data beats for complete this request.

+    conclusion:
-a single write/read operation contain many brust transfer, each brust transfer contain multiple beats transfer or you can use a single beat transfer with the large brust length while it must less than 4096 bytes
+               a single write/read operation contain many brust transfer, each brust transfer contain multiple beats transfer or you can use a single beat transfer with the large brust length but it must less than 4096 bytes

-and then combine with aw operation and r/w data can form a transcation
-hence if a read operaion: mrd 0x44a12000 fff,  it will use a single brust to complete this transfer if a read operaion: mrd 0x44a12000 1fff,  it will use 2 single brust to complete this transfer

-and so on if you have the different bus width, it still can use the same brust size to complete the transaction

-the limitation of single beat master is the lower throughput, the purpose focus on the comprehension of how it works

 in advanced:
-we need to consider about data dependency issue:
+we need to consider about data dependency issue while we need to make sure that the data which assign to the output is updated or not:
 1. RAW
 2. WAR
 3. WAW